 In September 2012, as approved by the Mississippi State Attorney General and as provided by Miss.
 Code Ann.
 (1972), §17-13-1 and §17-13-5. et seq., the City entered into an interlocal cooperation agreement with Hancock County, Mississippi (County), whereby the County will provide all police protection, animal control, investigative services, and other purposes, including 911 services to the City.
-This agreement was renewed in December 2013, 2015, and 2019 and expires on December 31, 2020.
 This agreement is cancellable upon 60 days written notice by mutual agreement between parties.